 Slings and Arrows now feels quaint in a way I hadn’t appreciated back when it first came out.
 Its scale is so small; it feels impossibly endearing to argue that a love of honest theater could save us all.
 But rewatching it now, it’s quaint in a way that I still find absolutely beguiling.
 I’ve still never seen anything else like it, and I long for more television with the confidence to run over a pompous theatrical type with a semitruck that reads “Canada’s Best Hams,” and then pivot into a completely earnest consideration of the meaning and mystery of death.
 It moves me.
 It makes me happy to love theater, and it makes me happier to love television.

-If you want to watch something that will make you laugh, marvel at the talent of a very young Rachel McAdams, and dig out your beaten-up Riverside Shakespeare editions, check out Slings and Arrows.
+So if you want to watch something that will make you laugh, marvel at the talent of a very young Rachel McAdams, and dig out your beaten-up Riverside Shakespeare editions, check out Slings and Arrows.
 Maybe, like me, you’ll daydream about an alternate timeline of TV history, where this kind of show wound up influencing the dominant TV culture, and we Americans made similar national investments in preserving valuable TV productions.
 Barring that, at least we now have easy access to Slings and Arrows — such stuff as dreams are made on.